tanya-54/Restaurant-Bot/README.md

 🔄 Order & Reservation Modification – Modify or cancel orders and bookings easily.

 📈 Admin Dashboard – Manage restaurants, menus, orders, and reservations efficiently

-🤝 Contribution
-Want to contribute or extend?
-Feel free to fork and submit a PR.
-Open issues welcome!

-📄 License
-This project is licensed under the MIT License.